Welcome to the Huntingtree Computing & E-Safety Page!

 Everyday, our lives are touched by technology.
 From the alarm clock on a mobile phone, through to the apps and games on a tablet.
 In our modern world, when used in a safe and responsible way, technology can be celebrated for the amazing contribution it has made to our lives.

-Earlier in the year, we celebrated Sir Tim Berners - Lee who is known as the inventor of the World Wide Web and he created a new computer language called HTML (Hypertext Markup Language) which most web pages are written in.
+Throughtout history, significant digital leaders have helped to transform our lives through technology.
+For example: Sir Tim Berners - Lee, from the U.K, is known as the inventor of the World Wide Web and he created a new computer language called HTML (Hypertext Markup Language) which most web pages are written in.

 If you want to find out more about Tim Berners-Lee then check out the interview below.